This post contains affiliate links. See my disclosure policy here.

 San Francisco

-The San Francisco is a classic cocktail that was first published in the Café Royal Cocktail Book by William J. Tarling and the United Kingdom Bartenders Guild in 1937.
-It’s traditionally made with equal-parts sloe gin, dry vermouth, and sweet vermouth, and it’s paired with a few dashes of both aromatic and orange bitters for extra flavor and balance.
+The San Francisco is a classic cocktail that was created in the 1930s and was first published in the Café Royal Cocktail Book by William J. Tarling and the United Kingdom Bartenders Guild.
+It's traditionally made with equal-parts sloe gin, dry vermouth, and sweet vermouth, and it's paired with a few dashes of both aromatic and orange bitters for extra flavor and balance.

 Ingredients